 Ms. Vik considered this and asked if a political opponent of the plaintiff might not be the perfect person to approach?
 She guessed this might be the best chance, as such a person would benefit by embarrassing the plaintiff and exposing his mistakes.
 Sadly, Jasani couldn't help, as he and the Countess were just visiting Rhylanor.
 He suggested Ms. Vik look for someone more integrated with the system's political structure.
 While she listened, Inger considered the obvious, and Lord William.
 Once Inger decided she was going to have to call the IRIS boss, she also thanked Jasani for allowing her to use his name with the lawyers.
 She explained just how things had spun out with that crew and the lawyers, as well as the Cr 1,000 " finder's fee".
 In addition, Inger told him that, since the whole deal would not have happened without his help, she was cutting him in for Cr 500 of the payment.

 Jasani was gracious in accepting the offer, and glad he was able to help out.
 As she was talking to the Seneschal, Inger mentally searched for other any direction than Duke Leonard's brother the spy.
-Then it came to her.
+Then a memory came to her.
 She recalled that, seven days before, Rol Zimzod Brian had met a Count at a restaurant after attending Dame Ashlee's conference.
-And as she finished her call with Jasani, she remembered the Count was willing to help them out, after having stepped in to resolve a possible crisis.
-So this just might be a route she could be more comfortable with.
-Unfortunately, she was not with the Knights as it was a contact they had made and an ally of Sir Rol.
+And as she finished her call with Jasani, she remembered the Count had been willing to help them out, after having stepped in to resolve a possible crisis.
+So, this just could be a route she would be more comfortable pursuing.
+Unfortunately, she wasn't with the Knights and it was a contact they had made, and an ally of Sir Rol.

 So Ms. Vik decided to call Rol and see if she could get contact information from him on the Count?
 When she called, Rol checked his comms because he expected the press to start bugging him eventually, and answered because he saw her ID.
 Stepping off to the side of the cooking demo area, Rol told her the nobleman was a "Count Krenowl" as he pulled up the man's contact data.
 When Rol asked why she needed the data, she said there was someone using political muscle to cause trouble for the crew of a ship she was working for.
 She said she hoped to find someone who was a political rival of the warehouse manager, and enlist that person to unravel the knots binding the ship and its crew.
 Rol agreed the Count might be able to help, and offered her the Count's contact data, but asked if she wanted him to call the Count for her?